Click on any picture to view a larger image.

 and is always square.
 So it seems as if we have a unique

 carving here and must look for answers elsewhere.
-Looking at the carving in detail, and assuming

 for a moment that it does depict a henge/temple of some